cucode/practical_web_api_design_UoI_WebCon_2016/README.md

 ## Required Tooling

-Our workshop is designed to leverage tools that you can use online wiht a browser any time.
+Our workshop is designed to leverage tools that you can use online with a browser any time.
 However we've all been to conferences before, so we know that it's wise to not be 100% reliant on a functional internet connection espectially if you're asking 60 people to download and